ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.2.0: August 5, 2020 =
+- New: Our plugin now includes a Headline Analyzer tool to help you write more SEO-friendly headlines that drive traffic and social-media shares directly in the Gutenberg editor.
+- Tweak: Large numbers are now better formatted across all reports so they are easier to read.
+- Tweak: We made some tweaks to ensure better compatibility with the WordPress 5.5 release.
+- Tweak: Our automatic duplicate tracker detection now includes support for more scenarios to avoid false positives.
+- Fixed: Loading custom translations from the plugin folder is now working correctly.

 = 6.1.0: June 24, 2020 =
 - New: On our UTM builder in our Tools submenu page, we’ve integrated with PrettyLinks to enable conversion of generated URLs into PrettyLinks.
 - Tweak: The multisite setup process has been streamlined for users who network activate ExactMetrics.
 We’ve introduced a new setup wizard for those users, and worked on ironing out the experience.